TTSH/bots/README.md

 # bots
-TTSH bot friends live here
+TTSH bot files live here

+but they aren't particularly useful; you need to have separate repositories for separate bots